garden-io/garden/docs/using-garden/configuration-overview.md

 The [project configuration](./projects.md) file should be located in the top-level directory of the project's Git repository.
 We suggest naming it `project.garden.yml` for clarity, but you can also use `garden.yml` or any filename ending with `.garden.yml`.

-In addition, each of the project's [modules](../reference/glossary.md#module)' should be located in that module's top-level directory.
-Modules define all the individual components of your project, including [services](./services.md), [tasks](./tasks.md) and [tests](./tests.md).
+In addition, each of the project's [actions](./actions.md) should be located in that action's top-level directory.
+Actions define all the individual components of your project.

-You can define [module templates](./config-templates.md) to create your own abstractions, both within a project and across multiple projects.
+You can define [config templates](./config-templates.md) to create your own abstractions, both within a project and across multiple projects.

 Lastly, you can define [workflows](./workflows.md), to codify sequences of Garden commands and custom scripts.
 We suggest placing those in a `workflows.garden.yml` file in your project root.